pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 We use `__attribute__((section(".vector_table)))` to make sure this gets placed in the `.vector_table` section.
 In our minimal vector table, we've just placed the `initial_stack_ptr` defined in our linkerscript, and the `ResetHandler` defined above.

-Here's what our `blink.c` should look like now:
+Here's what our `main.c` should look like now:

 ```
 int main() {